Skip to main content

 Yours sincerely, CWC/FL

-Correspondent: Judson Douglas Wetmore (1871–1930) was a lawyer who was born to mixed-race parents in Florida and grew up in Jacksonville.
-He was a close friend of James Weldon Johnson (1871–1938) from childhood ("D-" in his autobiography), and possibly met Chesnutt through Johnson.
-They corresponded throughout the 1920s, and occasionally met in person.
+Correspondent: Judson Douglas Wetmore (1871–1930) was a mixed-race lawyer who grew up in Jacksonville, Florida, and was a childhood friend of James Weldon Johnson, who might have introduced Wetmore to Chesnutt.
 After getting a law degree at Michigan Law School in 1897, Wetmore worked in Jacksonville, but moved to New York City in 1906 to open a law practice.
 In 1907, he married and later divorced a White Jewish woman, Jeanette Gross (1888–?), with whom he had a daughter, Helen Mable (1908–?).
-In 1921, he remarried; he and his second wife, Lucille (1894–1966), who was also White, had two children.
-Wetmore committed suicide in July 1930.
-In official records he and his children consistently appear as White, but it was not a secret he was Black (see “Doug” Wetmore, Prominent Lawyer, Commits Suicide...,” The New York Age, Saturday, August 2, 1930, p.
-1; and James Weldon Johnson, Along This Way: The Autobiography of James Weldon Johnson, New York: The Viking Press, 1968; orig. pub.
-1933, p.
-252).
+In 1921, he married another White woman named Lucile (or Lucille) Pipes (1894–1966), with whom he had two children.
+Wetmore died by suicide in July 1930.
+Both of his wives were aware of his mixed-race status.
+In official records, he and his children consistently are listed as White, but it was not a secret he was Black (see "Cremate Body of New York Lawyer Whom Many Mistook for White," Afro-American [Baltimore, MD], August 9, 1930, 7; and James Weldon Johnson, Along This Way: The Autobiography of James Weldon Johnson [New York: Viking Press, 1968; orig. pub.
+1933], 252).